Trump says progressive congresswomen should 'go back' where 'they came' from

 "Why don’t they go back and help fix the totally broken and crime infested places from which they came," the president continued.
 "Then come back and show us how it is done.
 These places need your help badly, you can’t leave fast enough.
 I’m sure that Nancy Pelosi would be very happy to quickly work out free travel arrangements!"

-Though he did not mention anyone by name in his tweets, the president appeared to reference a group of progressive congresswomen who have generated headlines and, recently, whose influence was downplayed by House Speaker Nancy Pelosi.
+Though he did not mention anyone by name in his tweets, the president appeared to be referring to a group of progressive congresswomen who have generated headlines and whose influence was recently downplayed by House Speaker Nancy Pelosi.

 That group includes Democratic Reps.
 Rashida Tlaib of Michigan, Ilhan Omar of Minnesota, Alexandria Ocasio-Cortez of New York, and Ayanna Pressley of Massachusetts.